Albert Einstein Contribution to Science

 Albert Einstein is best known by the overall public for his mass-energy equation formula E=mc² (Which has been dubbed “The World’s most famous equation).

-He received the Nobel Prize in the year of 1921 in physics for his discovery of the law of photoelectric effect, a pivotal step in the evolution of quantum physics.
+He received the Nobel Prize in 1921 in physics for his discovery of the law of photoelectric effect, a pivotal step in the evolution of quantum physics.

 Quantum Theory of Light

 Albert Einstein Quantum theory of light proposed that light is composed of small packets of energy called photons that have wave-like properties.
 In the energy, he also explained the emission of electrons from some metals is struck by lightning-this was called the photoelectric effect.
-This theory later led to the invention of the tv, the mobile, which gave technologists a vision to return up with a modern-day screen device (Smartphones, Computer, Laptops).
+This theory later led to the invention of the tv, and the mobile, which gave technologists a vision to return up with modern-day screen devices (Smartphones, Computers, Laptops).

 He demonstrated the link between mass and energy that lead to Nuclear energy today.